Digimon: International

 In Canada, the English versions of Digimon were broadcast on YTV, with the exception of Data Squad, which aired in Family Channel's Jetix block.
 YTV acquired Digimon Fusion, but only the first 26 episodes were shown.

 In the United Kingdom, Digimon first aired on Fox Kids.
 ITV's children's slot CITV broadcast Adventure, Adventure 02 and several episodes of Tamers during after school hours from 2001–2002.
 The rest of Tamers aired on Fox Kids from 2002–03.
 Digimon Frontier was originally announced to be broadcast on Jetix, but the series was later dropped.
 The series eventually saw a release on October 29, 2018.
 In 2011, Digimon Data Squad aired on Kix!.

 According to Fox Kids' (2000–03) and Kix's (2010–) BARB Television ratings, Adventure, Adventure 02 and Tamers have been the most popular series'/seasons in the United Kingdom and was consistently in the weekly top 10 broadcasts for both channels for new episodes.
 Broadcast rights and merchandising sub-licensing rights for Digimon Fusion in the UK have been acquired by ITV Studios Global Entertainment.
 Digimon Fusion had aired since Spring 2014 on digital terrestrial channel, CITV.

 In the Philippines, Digimon was first aired on ABS-CBN in Filipino English language from June 2, 2000 to October 21, 2001.
 And later, it was shift to Filipino on April 6, 2002.

-Manga
+Comics

 Digimon first appeared in narrative form in the one-shot manga C'mon Digimon, released in the summer of 1997.
 C'mon Digimon spawned the popular Digimon Adventure V-Tamer 01 manga, written by Hiroshi Izawa, which began serialization on November 21, 1998.